2007 Japanese Grand Prix: Qualifying

 Although the weather had dried out by the time qualifying began, the track was still wet and all the drivers went out on wet tyres.

 Qualifying one saw the two Spykers of Adrian Sutil and Sakon Yamamoto and the two Super Aguris of Anthony Davidson and Takuma Sato eliminated, along with Alexander Wurz in the Williams and Rubens Barrichello in the Honda.
 Ralf Schumacher's Toyota also collided with Yamamoto, forcing both drivers out of qualifying.
 Schumacher was already through to Q2, but could not set a time in the second session and so qualified 16th.

-Qualifying two saw the elimination of the two Renaults of Giancarlo Fisichella and Heikki Kovalainen, David Coulthard's Red Bull, Vitantonio Liuzzi's Toro Rosso and the Toyotas of Jarno Trulli as well as Schumacher.
+Qualifying two saw the elimination of the two Renaults of Giancarlo Fisichella and Heikki Kovalainen, David Coulthard's Red Bull, Vitantonio Liuzzi's Toro Rosso and the Toyotas of Jarno Trulli and Schumacher.

 Sebastian Vettel in the Toro Rosso and Robert Kubica in the BMW Sauber occupied row 5, just behind Jenson Button, getting his best qualifying of the season in the Honda, and Mark Webber's Red Bull.
 Nico Rosberg qualified 6th in the Williams, but was penalised ten places for an engine change.
 This meant that Vettel qualified eighth, the then best qualifying ever for Toro Rosso.
 Nick Heidfeld qualified 5th for BMW Sauber, and the top four was once again the two McLarens and two Ferraris.
 The Ferraris failed to get on the front row, with Kimi Räikkönen and Felipe Massa 3rd and 4th respectively.
 Lewis Hamilton then pipped his more experienced McLaren teammate Fernando Alonso to earn the fifth pole position of his career.